History of The Liberty Dollar

 In late 2014, U.S. District Court Judge Richard L. Voorhees ruled that all Liberty Dollars dated 2007 and earlier seized by FBI and United States Secret Service raid should be returned to their owners.
 In 2017, a significant number of seized Liberty Dollars were finally returned to their owners after the petitioners filed their claims with the court for their return.
 True to his word and at the pleasure of Liberty Dollar supporters, BVNH is still providing redemption of gold and silver certificates today, and will continue to do so until the full twenty year term of every certificate has expired.

 The Impact of the Liberty Dollar

-In addition, the case also clarified the position on Silver Certificates, which were never considered to be any form of contraband or counterfeit.
-There is substantial reference to Silver Certificates as lawful negotiable instruments in every state and federal laws to ensure that the New Liberty Dollars are legal and will be around for a very long time.
+In addition, the case also clarified the position on Warehouse Receipts, which were never considered to be any form of contraband or counterfeit.
+There is a substantial reference to Warehouse Receipts as lawful negotiable instruments in state and federal laws to ensure that the New Liberty Dollars are legal and will be around for a very long time.

 This is the history of the Liberty Dollar.
 It should be obvious to anyone that BVNH did not intend to break the law and even Judge Richard L. Voorhees alluded to that fact during his sentencing.
 BVNH's mission was to bring about lawful change to our country’s monetary policy, not an attempt to subvert it or allow his work to be confused with U.S. money.